dusty-nv/jetson-inference/docs/webrtc-server.md

 $ posenet.py webrtc://@:8554/input webrtc://@:8554/output    # loopback with pose estimation
 ```

 Then when you navigate to the page, it will both send the video from your browser's webcam and playback the results.
-Subsequent examples will show how to make your own backend server applications and frontends with different web frameworks.
+Subsequent examples will show how to make your own backend AI server applications coupled with frontends built with different web frameworks.

 <p align="right">Next | <b><a href="webrtc-html.md">HTML / JavaScript</a></b></p>
 </b><p align="center"><sup>© 2016-2023 NVIDIA | </sup><a href="../README.md#hello-ai-world"><sup>Table of Contents</sup></a></p>